Tutorial

 Coinbase hosted checkout

-Receiving the Webhooks from Coinbase
+Receiving the webhooks from Coinbase

 1. Add Coinbase secret to the config file